JacobMannix/cloudflare-analytics-notification/README.md

 ### In order for this to work...
 - You need to be using Cloudflare on your website
 - You need to have a chat app that supports webhooks (i use discord)
-- a web server to run the script on daily
+- A web server to automate running the script

 ### Configuring the python script...
-you need to change the bottom of the script, the 3 variables
+you need to change the 3 variables at the bottom of the script
 - email (the email of your cloudflare account)
 - token (the global API key for your cloudflare account)
 - webhook_url (the webhook URL) [I use discord]